legacysurvey/legacysurvey/pages/dr9/files.rst

-photometry that is row-by-row-matched to the superset of all SDSS DR12 spectroscopically confirmed objects that were visually inspected as possible quasars (`Paris et al. 2017`_) such that the photometric parameters in row "N" of **survey-dr9-Superset_dr12Q.fits** matches the spectroscopic parameters in row "N" of Superset_DR12Q.fits.
+photometry that is row-by-row-matched to the superset of all SDSS DR12 spectroscopically confirmed objects that were visually inspected as possible quasars (`Paris et al. 2017`_) such that the photometric parameters in row "N" of **survey-dr9-<region>-superset-dr12Q.fits** match the spectroscopic parameters in row "N" of Superset_DR12Q.fits.
 The spectroscopic file is documented in the SDSS DR12 `data model for Superset_DR12Q.fits`_.

-.. _`data model for Superset_DR12Q.fits`: https://data.sdss3.org/datamodel/files/BOSS_QSO/DR12Q/DR12Q_superset.html
+.. _`data model for Superset_DR12Q.fits`: https://data.sdss.org/datamodel/files/BOSS_QSO/DR12Q/DR12Q_superset.html

 survey-dr9-<region>-dr7Q.fits
 -----------------------------